None to date

 If you wish to object you must write to, or email TBC and send a copy to the Parish Clerk so that we are aware of your views.

-BC have provided some guidance on commenting on applications and this PDF document is available here .
+BC have provided this PDF document for ;guidance on commenting on applications .

 Unless you have valid planning reasons, your letter will be wasted.